Oliveira do Mondego e Travanca do Mondego

 Oliveira do Mondego e Travanca do Mondego is a civil parish in the municipality of Penacova, Portugal.
-It was formed in 2013 by the merger of the former parishes Oliveira do Mondego and Travanca do Mondego.
-The population in 2011 was 1,079, in an area of 22.58 km^{2}.
+It was formed in 2013 by the merger of the former parishes Oliveira do Mondego and Travanca do Mondego The population in 2011 was 1,079, in an area of 22.58 km^{2}.

+They were once previously known as Oliveira do Cunhedo and Travanca de Farinha Podre, prior to changing to their modern designations in the 20th century.